 [HOST="www.somedomain.com"] display_errors = off

-This setting will not allow to display error, while running our PHP project in this host.
+This setting will not allow displaying errors while running our PHP project on this host.

-This file is located inside php folder of the location where we have installed PHP.
-If we use XAMPP package, we could find this file in \xampp\php.
+This file is located inside the PHP folder of the location where we have installed PHP.
+If we use the XAMPP package, we could find this file in \xampp\php.

-If we use XAMPP package to install PHP in our local machine, then there will be another set of two versions of this file, that is, php.ini-development and php.ini-production.
-Among them, php.ini-development is preferable than the other to rename as php.ini.
+If we use the XAMPP package to install PHP on our local machine, then there will be another set of two versions of this file, that is, php.ini-development and php.ini-production.
+Among them, php.ini-development is preferable to the other to rename as php.ini.

-This file includes settings related to the PHP environment features like error handling, remote access, file uploads, configuring image related settings, for example setting maximum size of images to upload and etc.
+This file includes settings related to the PHP environment features like error handling, remote access, file uploads, configuring image-related settings, for example setting the maximum size of images to upload and etc.

-This file also have directives to configure with session and cookie related settings.
+This file also has directives to configure with session and cookie-related settings.
 But, some of the php.ini directives are deprecated as of later versions of PHP.

 We can also customize php.ini file as our own by following the default template of this file provided while installing PHP.
-By customizing own php.ini file we can configure our PHP environment on need basis.
+By customizing our own PHP.ini file we can configure our PHP environment on a need basis.